maxthraxx/NAI-Profile-Manager/Readme.md

 Let’s say you made a cool prompt and want to save it:

-1. Type your prompt in the NovelAI input box.
+1. Type your prompt in the Prompt input box.
 2. Open the panel (click 📝).
 3. Click **"New"** → type a name like `Cute Waifu Outdoor`.
 4. Click **"Save"** → done!